Chakraborty / Mohanta | Low-Dimensional Materials, Systems and Applications, Volume 1 | Buch | 978-0-443-24804-7 | sack.de

 Mohanta, Dambarudhar

-Dambarudhar Mohanta is a professor at Tezpur University, Tezpur, India, and his current research interests include 2D materials, optoelectronic materials, radiation-induced phenomena, nano-bio interface, wettability, biosensing, bio-photonics, and soft matter physics.
+Dambarudhar Mohanta is a professor of physics at Tezpur University, Tezpur, Assam, India.
+His current research interests include optoelectronic materials, 2D materials, radiation-induced phenomena, surface wettability of natural systems, nano-bio interface engineering, electrochemical and biosensing, bio-photonics, and soft matter physics.

 Ihre Fragen, Wünsche oder Anmerkungen